bobrobcpp/neighbourhood-map/README.md

 ## Running the application
 Simply clone the project and open index.html from within the dist directory to view the application.

+## Utilising Gulp Build Tool
+Gulp was used to minify files and move the final project from the src into a dist.
+Manually delete all files from the dist folder and then run 'gulp' to recreate project files into the dist folder once again.

 ## Resources and attributions
 * Google Maps API
 * Foursquare API